AACAP and Ethics

 This section provides educational resources on the salient American Academy of Child and Adolescent Psychiatry (AACAP), American Medical Association (AMA) and American Psychiatric Association (APA) ethics documents.

-Please note that AACAP does not monitor or review the ethical and professional behaviors of its members or practicing child and adolescent psychiatrists.
+principles of the AMA and APA.
+AACAP does not monitor or review the ethical and professional behaviors of its members or practicing child and adolescent psychiatrists.
 All complainants are referred to the relevant state medical board and/or the APA.
-Utilizing an honor system, AACAP expects practicing child and adolescent psychiatrists and its members to abide by the AACAP Code of Ethics as well as the ethics principles of the AMA and APA.

 The Ethics Committee co-chairs are Dr. Gail A. Edelsohn, MD, MSPH and Dr. Maria E. de Brito McGee, MD, MS, MPH.
 If you have an ethics related question, please ask (via email) the AACAP Ethics Committee members at: email@example.com